Startup Mentor: Finding the Best One for your Startup

 Starting a business can be tough, more so if you’re doing it alone.
-It takes a huge commitment and the knack for innovation to build a startup from scratch.
+It takes a huge commitment and a knack for innovation to build a startup from scratch.
 The good news is that you don’t have to be on your own on this journey.

 Finding the right support system is essential to guide budding entrepreneurs to scale their startups for growth.
 An exceptional mentor understands your business goals and can help you reach them with tried-and-tested ideas and expertise specific to your industry.
 So, how do you find a business mentor?
 Read on as we provide some practical tips for finding and sustaining a strong relationship with a mentor.

-what is a startup mentor?
+What is a startup mentor?

-What do Richard Branson, Warren Buffet and Mark Zuckerberg have in common?
+What do Richard Branson, Warren Buffet, and Mark Zuckerberg have in common?
 Apart from them all being successful entrepreneurs, these three were supported and guided by their business mentors at one point.

 Mentors do this pro bono, without any expectations of payment or reward for their service.
 They share their knowledge, skills, and experience to help mentees stay grounded and focused on reaching their goals.

 In the world of startups, having a startup mentor can bring a remarkable difference in setting your dreams into motion.
 They advise startup owners on how to understand and use their abilities to capitalize on their target markets.

 A few examples of mentors who were behind the success of their protégés are: